$\mathfrak{b}$-Hurwitz numbers from refined topological recursion: Introduction

 We consider the corresponding refined spectral curve $\mathcal S_{\bm \mu}$ defined as follows.
 Set $ \Sigma = \mathbb P^1 $ and choose the meromorphic functions $x(z) = t \frac{G(z)}{z} $ and $ y(z) = \frac{z}{x(z)} $, and the data $\mathcal P_+ $ as for $G$ as in \eqref{eq:allowedweights} respectively.
 In each of the above cases, we choose $\mu_a = 0$ for all $a \in \mathcal P_+$ except $\mu_0 = -1 $ to complete the definition of the refined spectral curve.

 \begin{theorem} For each of the weights $G(z)$ given in \eqref{eq:allowedweights}, the refined topological recursion correlators $\omega_{g,n}$ on the corresponding refined spectral curve $\mathcal S_{\bm \mu}$ are generating functions for $G$-weighted $\bb$-Hurwitz numbers.
 More precisely, for any $(g,n) \in \frac{1}{2} \mathbb Z_{\geq 0} \times \mathbb Z_{\geq 1}$ except $(g,n) = (\frac{1}{2},1)$, expanding the $\omega_{g,n}(z_1,\ldots,z_n)$ near the point $z_i = 0$ in the local coordinate $x(z_i)^{-1}$ gives where the $F_{g,n}$ are the expansion coefficients of the tau function $\tau^{(\bb)}_G$ in \eqref{tau in terms of Fgn}.
 The above formula also holds for $\omega_{\frac{1}{2},1}$ up to certain explicit corrections (see \cref{thm:w/o} and \cref{thm:w/oother}). \end{theorem} Our theorem is the first known result that the generating function of $\bb$-Hurwitz numbers has an analytic continuation to a rational algebraic curve (the spectral curve).
-Simultaneously, we extend the topological recursion result of \cite{BychkovDuninBarkowskiKazarianShadrin2020, AlexandrovChapuyEynardHarnad2018} and the study of rational parametrizations in enumerative combinatorics \cite{Gao1993,Chapuy2009,GouldenGuay-PaquetNovak2013a} to new models with non-orientable topologies.
+Simultaneously, restricted to degree-2 curves, we extend the topological recursion result of \cite{BychkovDuninBarkowskiKazarianShadrin2024, AlexandrovChapuyEynardHarnad2018} and the study of rational parametrizations in enumerative combinatorics \cite{Gao1993,Chapuy2009,GouldenGuay-PaquetNovak2013a} to new models with non-orientable topologies --- applications to higher degree curves are wide-open.
 It is worth noting that the structure of this analytic continuation differs substantially from the $\bb = 0$ case -- indeed, the $\omega_{g,n}$ have poles along the ``anti-diagonals'' $z_i = \sigma(z_j) $ for any $i,j \in [n]$ (and at a subset of $\mathcal{P}$ for the models with internal faces which will be discussed below).
 The weights $G(z) = (u_1+z)(u_2+z)$ and $G(z) = \frac{1}{v-z}$ covered in the above theorem correspond to $\bb$-bipartite maps and $\bb$-monotone Hurwitz numbers respectively~\cite{ChapuyDolega2022,BonzomChapuyDolega2023}.